cyo93/NFSCFreeRunMod/NFSCarbonFreeRunMod/assets/README.txt

 README

+What's New:
+Fixed a critical issue where it's impossible to unlock the free run races for existing profiles when the checkpoint bronze challenge is complete.
+Existing profiles now need to complete a random encounter instead.

 What does this mod do:
 In Need for Speed Underground 2, it's possible to free drive around Bayview in Quick Race, meaning that you can use your custom non-career cars and stock cars to free drive around Bayview.
 However, this option does not exist in Need For Speed Carbon.